 All, Miscellaneous, Human Resource

 The feedback mostly given by the organizations is quite generic considering that the organizations follow a standard process; which means it’s the exact same parameters for all the employees.
 If you want your employees to grow, give them individual constructive feedback.
 Associate your feedbacks to a project – its results and objectives.
 This will help you to share a specific graph when it comes to the employee’s goals, strengths, work ethics, direction hence creating precise parameters resulting in helping both the employees and the organization.
+Being one of the leading project management companies in India, this is something we have been focusing on very strongly.

 We live in an era where there are constant changes in terms of trends, policy updates, and objectives.
 Here an organization should adopt the ROWE method, where the focus should be more on the quality of the goals achieved as opposed to the number of goals.
 This will help the employees in focusing on the end result of the project undertaken rather than rushing to meet deadlines or investing too much effort into actions that may not benefit the end result.
 This shall help with the overall productivity of the organization as well.

-Employees work on multiple projects throughout the year, but at times only selected ones are taken into consideration while doing a review.
+Employees in real estate advisory work on multiple projects throughout the year, but at times only selected ones are taken into consideration while doing a review.
 What needs to be understood is that a comparative should be done of all the projects and then a cumulative review should be given.
 Try and consider the goal behind every project, see the actions and the focus behind them cause at times what is important are the initiatives taken as this gives an insight on the way the employee is working.

 A mandatory requirement of any organization – employee engagement, make it a part of your performance review as well.
 Share feedback in a more personal way, let them know how their performance is in respect to the different projects and their individual goals, positives, and negatives, both.
 This will show the employee that not only the organization cares about them but also lets them know that their work is adding value to the organization and how.
 And additionally, it is also an apt way to connect the employee to the organization.